dougeby/IntuneDocs/intune/advanced-threat-protection.md

 3. Find your Microsoft Defender ATP policy in the list, and see which devices are compliant or noncompliant.

 ## View onboarding status
-To view the onboarding status of all Intune-managed Windows 10 devices, you can to go to **Device compliance** > **Microsoft Defender ATP**.
+To view the onboarding status of all Intune-managed Windows 10 devices, you can go to **Device compliance** > **Microsoft Defender ATP**.
 From this page, you can also initiate the creation of a device configuration profile for onboarding more devices to Microsoft Defender ATP.

 ## Next steps